Course Requirement Guidelines

 When a course is tagged for two K-State 8 areas, the student may count that course toward both areas.
 However, advisors are strongly encouraged to recommend that students enroll in a sufficient variety of courses and experiences to offer them a genuine breadth of perspective.

 Changing Majors, Adding/Removing Minors or Changing Programs of Study

 When students change majors, the change will not affect their K-State 8 requirements.

 Transfer students will be required to cover all eight (8) of the K-State 8 areas.

 When Kansas State University has an articulation agreement with a transfer institution, we will rely on that agreement to determine which K-State 8 area(s) transfer credit(s) could cover.
 For example, when a K-State course is tagged for one or two areas, then the "equivalent" course from another institution would be tagged for the same one or two areas.

 The student's dean's office will determine — on a case by case basis — which K-State 8 area(s) can be allocated to a non-equivalent transfer course.
 [The K-State 8 College Council determined this procedure for use during the first year of The K-State 8 implementation.
 The decision will be revisited after the first year.]

-Students who are readmitted in Summer 2011 and later will be designated as meeting the K-State 8 by the Office of Admissions.
-Deans’ offices can make an exception for the readmitted student who has completed UGE or who would prefer to complete UGE requirements.
-In other words, readmitted students who began their programs of study under UGE will have a choice.
+Students who are readmitted in Summer 2011 and later will be designated as required to meet the K-State 8 by the Office of Admissions.
+Deans’ offices can make an exception for the readmitted student who has completed UGE or who would prefer to complete UGE requirements, and allow them a choice.

 Course credits based on test credits (Advanced Placement, CLEP, etc.) are tagged for the same one or two areas as the equivalent K-State courses.